 » Coal Drops Yard

 Currently, it is the place to be.
-Hip and happening with restaurants, cafés and business all tucked into one.
+Hip and happening with restaurants, cafés, and businesses all tucked into one.
 Find out what’s it like.

 » Covent Garden

-We hope you are able enjoy London in three days!
-After all, it was Elke’s “home town” for many years.
-Let me know if you’ve used our tips, we’d love to hear it!
+We hope you can enjoy London for three days!
+After all, it was Elke’s “hometown” for many years.
+Let me know if you’ve used our tips, we’d love to hear them!